leoBitto/DjangoForge/README.md

 'myprojectuser' is the name of the user that has been created
 1.  `sudo -u postgres psql`
 2.  `CREATE DATABASE myproject;`
-3.  `CREATE USER myprojectuser WITH PASSWORD 'password';`
+3.  `CREATE USER myprojectuser WITH PASSWORD 'password';` # password must be between quotes
 4.  `ALTER ROLE myprojectuser SET client_encoding TO 'utf8';`
 5.  `ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';`
 6.  `ALTER ROLE myprojectuser SET timezone TO 'UTC';`